bjornthiberg/DD2482-executable-tutorial/flox/step6/step6.md

 ```

 The manifest can be edited with `flox edit`.
 You can read more about the specific contents of the manifest file [here](https://flox.dev/docs/concepts/manifest/).
+(Running `flox edit` will open vim, a command line editor which can be tricky for newcomers.
+If you get stuck in vim there are some instructions in the following step)

 Let's move on to looking at a case where we directly edit the manifest, by exploring how environment variables and services are managed in Flox!